-Explores in greater detail the equitable principles considered in 90.301 Property and Equity and considers important aspects of both equity and property law not covered in that subject.
-Equitable principles governing the creation, transfer and priority of interests in land, equity's approach to fraud, undue influence penalties and forfeiture.
-The development, as institutions and/or remedial devices, of constructive trusts, proprietary estoppel and contractual licences.
-Consideration of the borderline between property and contract and the development of the notion of property.
-The distinction between the notion of property and contract in relation to recent developments in the law of leases, with emphasis on commercial leases.
-Convenants governing the use of land at common law and in equity are studied in relation to general law land and land under the Torrens System.
+Explores in detail important equitable principles governing the creation, transfer and priority of interests in property, both real and personal.
+Topics include: the nature of fraud in equity; fiduciary relationships; undue influence; penalties and forfeiture.
+Considers equity's characteristic response to problems of injustice and unfairness as exemplified by the development, as institutions and/or remedial devices, of constructive trusts, proprietary estoppel and contractual licences.
+The distinction between notions of property and contract is studied particularly in relation to recent developments in the law of leases, with emphasis on the implications for commercial lessees.
+Covenants governing the use of land at common law and in equity are studied in relation to general law and Torrens Title land.